-- 2. They are not 'key decisions' - They are not decisions, which the Constitution or the Leader has determined should be made by the Full Executive. - They have not been delegated to an Officer to make.
+- Individual Executive Members may make decisions provided they clearly relate to functions falling within their portfolio and; in case of doubt the Leader will determine which Member will deal with the issue.
+This would not exclude consultation with other Executive Members by the Executive Member making the decision. - 2.
+They are not 'key decisions' - 3.
+They are not decisions, which the Constitution or the Leader has determined should be made by the Full Executive. - 4.
+They have not been delegated to an Officer to make.
 This does not preclude consultation between the relevant Executive Member and Officer about a proposed decision or the possibility of wider discussion with the Leader and other Executive Members for example if the proposed decision is thought to have particularly significant implications.

-- No decision can be taken unless and until the Executive Member has been provided with, and has considered, a written report from the relevant Officer of the Council considering all the relevant issues including legal and financial implications as would be the case with a report to the full Executive. - The decision may be taken in the presence of the report author or other appropriate representative of the Service Unit concerned and must be taken in the presence of a member of staff from the Democracy Team.
+5. No decision can be taken unless and until the Executive Member has been provided with, and has considered, a written report from the relevant Officer of the Council considering all the relevant issues including legal and financial implications as would be the case with a report to the full Executive.
+6. The decision may be taken in the presence of the report author or other appropriate representative of the Service Unit concerned and must be taken in the presence of a member of staff from the Democracy Team.
 However the decision could also be taken without the presence of Officers, including but not exclusively by electronic means, but under the supervision of a member of staff from the Democracy Team.

-None of these arrangements will constitute a "meeting" and will not involve attendance of press and public

-EXECUTIVE MEMBER FOR RESOURCES AND PERFORMANCE MANAGEMENT

-- 1. To determine Discretionary Relief Appeals for the following reliefs;

-- Charity/Not for profit discretionary
+None of these arrangements will constitute a "meeting" and will not involve attendance of press and public EXE CUTIVE MEMBER FOR RESOURCES AND PERFORMANCE MANAGEMENT 1.
+To determine Discretionary Relief Appeals for the following reliefs; Charity/Not for profit discretionary Hardship Discretionary Localism Part Occupied

-- Hardship

-- Discretionary Localism

-- Part Occupied